mayconb2/mayconb2/README.md

 ### Hi there 👋

-My name is Maycon, I am 28 yers old and a Software Developer passionate.
+My name is Maycon, I am 28 years old and :heart: developing software .

 I like to code with NodeJs and Golang.
 But, above all, I belive that programing languages are just tools.
 Solve interesting problems is my real motivation, independent which language.